saligrama/blog/content/post/migrating-personal-infra.md

 I acquired my personal domain `saligrama.io` in August 2018, and since then, I've used a number of different providers to manage its DNS records as well as the hosting infrastructure hanging off of it.

-Recently, I decided to migrate as much of this infra as I could to Cloudflare.
+Recently, I decided to migrate as much of this infrastructure as I could to Cloudflare.
 This post describes the migration process that enabled me to move everything over smoothly without any downtime, all while using Terraform to systematize the resources with infrastructure-as-code.

 <!--more-->